aaddisonalford/processorCorrect/README.md

 # Citing
 If you use this software to prepare a publicaiton, please cite:

-Alford, A. A., M. I. Biggerstaff, C. L. Ziegler, D. P. Jorgensen, and G. D. Carrie (2022): A method for correcting staggered pulse repetition time (PRT) and dual pulse repetition frequency (PRF) processor erorrs in research radar datasets.
-In review in the Journal of Atmospheric and Oceanic Technology.
-DOI information to follow.
+Alford, A. A., M. I. Biggerstaff, C. L. Ziegler, D. P. Jorgensen, and G. D. Carrie, 2022: A method for correcting staggered pulse repetition time and dual repetition frequency processor errors in research radar datasets.
+Journal of Atmospheric and Oceanic Technology, 39, 1763–1780, doi.org/10.1175/JTECH-D-21-
+0176.1.

 # Install